NATIONAL INFECTION CONTROL WEEK

 - Set a date for the next meeting.

-d) Follow-up Provide leadership and throughput to your Committee
+d) Follow-up: Provide leadership to your committee

 - Circulate minutes to members.